awsdocs/amazon-mwaa-user-guide/doc_source/t-apache-airflow-202.md

 1. Check the `requirements.txt`\.
 Verify the Airflow "extras" package and other libraries listed in your `requirements.txt` are compatible with your Apache Airflow version\.

 1. Explore ways to specify Python dependencies in a `requirements.txt` file, see [Managing Python dependencies in requirements\.txt](best-practices-dependencies.md)\.

+### I see a 'The scheduler does not appear to be running' error<a name="error-scheduler-202"></a>

+If the scheduler doesn't appear to be running, or the last "heart beat" was received several hours ago, your DAGs may not appear in Apache Airflow, and new tasks will not be scheduled\.

+We recommend the following steps:

+1. Confirm that your VPC security group allows inbound access to port 5432\.
+This port is needed to connect to the Amazon Aurora PostgreSQL metadata database\.
+After this rule is added, give Amazon MWAA a few minutes, and the error should disappear\.
+To learn more, see [Security in your VPC on Amazon MWAA](vpc-security.md)\.

+1. Confirm that your DAGs, plugins, and requirements are working correctly by viewing the corresponding log groups in CloudWatch Logs\.

 ## Tasks<a name="troubleshooting-tasks-202"></a>